Vinalhaven, Maine: History

 Granite was shipped for customs houses and post offices in New York; St. Louis; Kansas City; Buffalo, etc.; the railroad station and Board of Trade in Chicago; the Washington Monument and federal office buildings in the Capital; the Pennsylvania Railroad Station and the Masonic Temple in Philadelphia; as well as private mansions, monuments, bridges, dams, and thousands of tons of paving blocks for the streets of Portland; Boston; New York; Newark; Philadelphia; and other cities.
 The Vinalhaven quarries were the only ones deep enough to provide the eight huge polished columns called for in the original plans for the apse of the Cathedral of Saint John the Divine in New York City; the massive columns broke under their own weight, and ultimately more than one piece of granite had to be put together to create each column.
 The quarries also provided foundation stone for the cathedral.
+One of the 22 eagle statues from the original Penn Station can be found in the center of town because much of the granite used in the project came from Vinalhaven.

 A noted lobster fishing community, Vinalhaven has fishing rights to much of Penobscot Bay and its offshore waters.
 There are ten major fishing grounds around Vinalhaven that the island's fishermen and some Matinicus Isle fishermen have used for centuries to capture such groundfish as cod, haddock, pollock, hake, lobster, scallops and halibut.
 Shrimp, dogfish, mackerel and herring are also abundant in the waters around Vinalhaven.
 Vinalhaven lobstermen were the first in the nation to unionize.
 They began to organize in the winter of 2012–13 after frustration with low lobster prices and disagreements with the Maine Lobstermen's Associations leadership.

 The 2006 movie Islander was filmed in part on Vinalhaven; some locals acted in the movie.

 Vinalhaven made news in March 2020 during the COVID-19 pandemic after a group of island residents cut down a tree and dragged it into the road in an attempt to forcibly quarantine three roommates with out-of-state license plates they believed could have the virus.
-As it turned out the incident was between two groups of workers.
+As it turned out, the incident was between two groups of workers.
 One side was Vinalhaven people, the other a crew from New Jersey.
 The two groups had earlier clashed at a local bar.

 Vinalhaven was the scene of a fatal stabbing in the summer of 2020.